pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     .. method:: derive(key_material)

-        :param bytes key_material: The input key material.
+        :param key_material: The input key material.
 For PBKDF2 this should be a password.
+        :type key_material: :term:`bytes-like`
         :return bytes: the derived key.
         :raises cryptography.exceptions.AlreadyFinalized: This is raised when
                                                           :meth:`derive` or